As a treating doctor, your role is to manage treatment and provide rehabilitation support to injured workers. This includes:

 Suitable duties are tasks that an injured worker can do as they get better.
 They're usually time limited and enable a gradual return to the pre-injury role.
 We have a range of task analysis guides and plans that can help you identify suitable duties.

-Elective and private hospitalisation
+Surgical procedures and hospitalisation

 By answering all questions on the request form, you speed up the decision-making process.